dddrrreee/cs140e-24win/labs/0-pi-setup/README.md

   <img src="images/parthiv-pile.jpg" width="400" />
 </p>

+Checkoff:
+  - Running `make` in `checkoff` should compile and run a hello-world program on your pi.

 This lab gives the steps to setting up and making sure the your r/pi (Model 1 A+ or Model Zero) and ARM toolchain works.
  - [HINTS file](HINTS.md) lists solutions to common problems people